 Birthplace: Kenosha, Wisconsin, United States of America

-John Edgar Hoover was the first Director of the Federal Bureau of Investigation of the United States.
-Appointed director of the Bureau of Investigation—predecessor to the FBI—in 1924, he was instrumental in founding the FBI in 1935, where he remained director until his death in 1972 at age 77.
-Hoover is credited with building the FBI into a larger crime-fighting agency, and with instituting a number of modernizations to police technology, such as a centralized fingerprint file and forensic laboratories.
-Late in life and after his death Hoover became a controversial figure, as evidence of his secretive abuses of power began to surface.
-He was found to have exceeded the jurisdiction of the FBI ...more on Wikipedia
+John Edgar Hoover (January 1, 1895 – May 2, 1972) was the first Director of the Federal Bureau of Investigation (FBI) of the United States and an American law enforcement administrator.
+He was appointed as the director of the Bureau of Investigation – the FBI's predecessor – in 1924 and was instrumental in founding the FBI in 1935, where he remained director for another 37 years until his death in 1972 at the age of 77.
+Hoover has been credited with building the FBI into a larger crime-fighting agency than it was at its inception and with instituting a number of modernizations to police technology, such as a centralized fingerprint file and forensic laboratories.
+Later in life and after his ...more on Wikipedia

 Age: Dec. at 77 (1895-1972)